-I have found mediation to be a rewarding process that is well aligned with my belief in social justice.
+I have found mediation to be an extremely rewarding process that is well aligned with my belief in social justice.
 I approach each mediation as a neutral facilitator dedicated to finding a fair resolution for all parties.
 I make sure everyone feels like they have been heard.
 When progress stalls, or when asked, I do become evaluative and start to draw on my extensive trial experience to assess the most probable jury outcomes.
-To that end, my firm has collected a database of personal injury and wrongful death jury verdicts in Multnomah, Washington and Clackamas County for the last 20+ years.
+To that end, my old firm collected a database of personal injury and wrongful death jury verdicts in Multnomah, Washington and Clackamas County for the last 20+ years.
 This information gives me a valuable additional tool for evaluating the worth of a claim.

 Mediation Training and Experience